luxsrc/gray/README.md

     gray$ mk Kerr GL=0 SINGLE=1
     Compiling Kerr...
 DONE.
 Use `bin/GRay-Kerr` to run GRay.

+Unlike many codes in astrophysics, GRay does not use configuration files.
+Instead, it takes command line arguments to setup simulations.
+This design makes it easy to perform large parameter studies as an user can easily loop through parameters using shell scripts.
+In addition, modern high-performance computing clusters use queuing systems like LSF and PBS.
+These systems require submission scripts, which serve the purpose of configuration files anyway.
+To get a list of command line parameters support by GRay, simply type

+    gray$ bin/GRay-Kerr --help
+    usage: bin/GRay-Kerr [OPTION] [PARAMETER=VALUE ...]

+    Available OPTION includes:
+         --help  display this help and exit

+    Available PARAMETER includes:
+         gpu    gpu id for running the job n      total number of rays
+         t0     start time
+         ...

 The Makefile will then compile GRay and place the executable in bin/.
 To run GRay so it creates snapshot every 100 GM/c^3, type